pairshaped/curlingio-results/README.md

 See the example.html file in this directory for an example of how you can include this widgets on your own club website.

+## Using the widget on your club's website

+Please see the [example.html file](example.html) for detailed instructions on how to embed this widget on your curling club's website.

 ## Installing Dependencies